Forza Horizon 6 Optimization Guide: Best FPS Settings

 • Motion Blur: Off

-• DLSS / FSR / XeSS: Quality or Balanced
+• DLSS / FSR / XeSS: Quality / Balanced

 Best Settings for Low-End PCs

-Use Ultra or Extreme textures and geometry if FPS stays smooth.
-Keep Shadows High or Ultra.
-Test ray tracing carefully because racing games need clean response more than extra lighting.
+Use Ultra or Extreme for Textures and Geometry only in cases where the game does not perform slow.
+For Shadows use High or Ultra configuration, but remember about ray tracing because racing games need fast reactions more than extra lighting.

 How to Fix Stuttering and FPS Drops